jagadeeshi2i/jagadeeshi2i/README.md

 ### About Me

 - 💻 I enjoy working on a variety of projects, from web development to machine learning.
-- 🌐 My goal is to contribute to the open-source community and collaborate on exciting projects.
 - 📚 I'm constantly learning and exploring new technologies to expand my skill set.

 ### What You'll Find Here